OctopusDeploy/docs/docs/tenants/guides/multi-tenant-region/assigning-tenants-to-infrastructure.md

 These options configure the deployment target to be tenanted and only for the De Moines tenant.

 ## Adding Tenant Tags to Infrastructure
 The above screenshot shows that it is possible to attach Tenant Tags to infrastructure.
-An example of how this can be used is if we assign the `Alpha` Release Ring tag to the target, it would further restrict this target in that it can only be deployed to for the `De Moines` tenant and `Alpha` releases.
-Conversely, if we remove the `De Moines` tenant, this target can participate in any deployment that uses the `Alpha` Release Ring tag.
+An example of how this can be used is if we assign the `Alpha` Release Ring tag to the target, it would further restrict this target in that it can only be deployed to for the `Des Moines` tenant and `Alpha` releases.
+Conversely, if we remove the `Des Moines` tenant, this target can participate in any deployment that uses the `Alpha` Release Ring tag.

 ![](images/tenant-demoines-tenanted-alpha-tag.png)